Chern classes in equivariant bordism: Equivariant MU -Chern classes

-\begin{rk} We alert the reader that the restriction homomorphism $\res^{U(m)}_{T^m}:\bMU^*_{U(m)}\to \bMU^*_{T^m}$ is not injective for $m\geq 2$, where $T^m$ denotes a maximal torus in $U(m)$.
-So the Chern classes in $\bMU^*_{U(m)}$ are not characterized by their restrictions to the maximal torus -- in contrast to the non-equivariant situation for complex oriented cohomology theories.
+is not injective for $m\geq 2$, where $T^m$ denotes a maximal torus in $U(m)$.
+So the Chern classes in $\bMU^*_{U(m)}$ are not characterized by their restrictions to the maximal torus -- in contrast to the nonequivariant situation for complex oriented cohomology theories.
 To show this we let $N$ denote the maximal torus normalizer inside $U(m)$.
 The class

 has infinite order because the $U(m)$-geometric fixed point map takes it to the multiplicative unit; in particular, this class is nonzero.
 The double coset formula \cite[IV Corollary 6.7 (i)]{lms}

 implies that the class $ 1- \tr_N^{U(m)}(1)$ lies in the kernel of the restriction homomorphism $\res^{U(m)}_{T^m}:\bMU^0_{U(m)}\to \bMU^0_{T^m}$.